Blur (band): Britpop years (1992–1995)

-The Great Escape, which Albarn told the public was the last instalment in the band's Life Trilogy, was released in September 1995 to ecstatic reviews.
+The Great Escape, which Albarn told the public was the last installment in the band's Life Trilogy, was released in September 1995 to ecstatic reviews.
 The NME hailed it as "spectacularly accomplished, sumptuous, heart-stopping and inspirational", while Mojo argued "Blur are the very best that '95 Britpop has to offer and this is a most gong-worthy sound, complete with head-slicing guitars, catchy tunes and very funny words".
 Entering the UK charts at number one, the album sold nearly half a million copies in its first month of sale.
 However, opinion quickly changed and Blur found themselves largely out of favour with the media once again.
 Following the worldwide success of Oasis' (What's the Story) Morning Glory? (which went quadruple platinum in the United States), the media quipped "[Blur] wound up winning the battle but losing the war."
 Blur became perceived as an "inauthentic middle class pop band" in comparison to the "working class heroes" Oasis, which Albarn said made him feel "stupid and confused".
 Alex James later summarised, "After being the People's Hero, Damon was the People's Prick for a short period ... basically, he was a loser – very publicly."